seso-kdrs/kdrs-search-and-view-docs/docs/custom-view/custom-view.md

 </style>
 {% endhighlight %}

-Note: You can use Javascript for advanced presentation.
-However - we encourage the use of Ruby whenever possible for human readability and community sharing.
+Note: It is technically possible use Javascript for advanced presentation.
+However - we encourage the use of Ruby whenever possible for human readability and code sharing.